Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Introduction

-In this study, we present a framework for training quantized neural networks using CIM.
-Our approach begins by formulating the quantization training problem as a QUBO problem and then leveraging quantum algorithms to overcome the shortcomings of existing methods of training quantized neural networks.
-Furthermore, we derive a sample complexity bound from an optimization perspective, effectively constraining the number of spins required in the quadratic binary model.
-This bound lays a critical foundation for scaling to large-scale scenarios by ensuring computational feasibility and efficiency.
-Our experimental evaluation highlights the effectiveness of this approach across multiple dimensions.
+Our main contributions are summarized as follows. \begin{itemize} \item \textbf{Unified quantum-compatible and convex formulation for neural networks training.} We develop a general spline-based discretization scheme combined with Forward Interval Propagation (FIP), which transforms arbitrary activation and loss functions into a QCBO model.
+By leveraging copositive programming, we show that this QCBO formulation admits an exact convex lifting, allowing (quantized and full precision) neural networks of arbitrary depth, width, and piecewise polynomial activations to be represented as a single convex optimization problem over the completely positive cone.
+The resulting CP formulation preserves all nonlinear and combinatorial interactions exactly, while maintaining a convex feasible region in the lifted space.
+Moreover, we derive a sample complexity bound from an optimization perspective, effectively constraining the number of spins required in the quadratic binary model.
+This bound lays a critical foundation for scaling to large-scale scenarios by ensuring computational feasibility and efficiency. \item \textbf{A scalable quantum classical optimization framework with provable robustness.} We introduce the noise-robust version of Quantum Conditional Gradient Descent (QCGD) algorithm tailored to the copositive formulation and prove its convergence under realistic quantum oracles with randomness and limited coefficient precision.
+To further address the scalability challenge of the monolithic lifted model, we adopt a Decomposed Lower-Bound Optimization (DLBO) strategy that replaces the global cone with sample-wise copositive blocks \cite{bomze2022two, gabl2023sparse}.
+This decomposition enables efficient bit-level optimization per sample and plays a role analogous to stochastic gradient descent in classical deep learning.
+It substantially reduces the dimension of each quantum subproblem while preserving the tightness of the relaxation.
+We further show how both the QCGD algorithm and newly introduced Quantum Progressive Hedging (QPH) algorithm can be adopted to solve the decomposed problem. \item \textbf{Training and empirical validation.} Our experimental evaluation highlights the effectiveness of this approach across multiple dimensions.
 Compared to standard quantization-aware training (QAT) methods, our method achieves higher accuracy with training times reduced by several orders of magnitude.
-When evaluated against post-training quantization (PTQ) algorithms, it delivers superior accuracy with fewer parameter bits—achieving $94.95\%$ accuracy with only $1.1$-bit precision.
+When evaluated against post-training quantization (PTQ) algorithms, it delivers superior accuracy with fewer parameter bits, achieving $94.95\%$ accuracy with only $1.1$-bit precision.
 Furthermore, compared to full-precision models with continuous weights, our quantized networks significantly reduce memory footprint and inference latency while maintaining competitive accuracy.
-These results demonstrate the potential of quantum optimization to enable efficient and high-performing deep learning models for edge deployment, and paves the way for the next generation of efficient deep learning systems.
+To further validate the scalability and effectiveness of the proposed DLBO-based training framework, we extend our evaluation beyond binary classification and conduct experiments on multiclass classification tasks using the Fashion-MNIST, Wine, and Digits datasets.
+Across all datasets and task settings, our method consistently delivers high accuracy. \end{itemize}